Self-Help Resources *Family *Bookstore *Forms *Property *Business *Criminal *Immigration *MEMBERS *ARTICLESLegal Access upl Pro Se *FALDP

 What’s in a Name?

 It would be simple and obvious to refer to ourselves as paralegals, unfortunately it is forbidden.
-In Florida, legal practitioners who prepare documents for consumers, may not legally refer to themselves as “paralegals”; not even as “independent paralegals”.
+It is not unusual for attorneys, judges, and consumers to refer to us (legal document preparers) as paralegals.
+It also happens that it is the judges and the attorneys who forbid us to use that title.
+In Florida, anyone who is not an attorney and who prepares documents for consumers, may not legally refer to himself as a “paralegal”; not even as an “independent paralegal”.

 Florida Paralegal Defined